chrisspencer1013/NHacks_Android/README.md

 ```
 The second case is winning.
 Where does that happen?

 Let's map it out really quick so we can see all cases.
-This can be read as right column (user), intersection, top row (computer) -> so the user's `Rock` `Loses` against the computer's `Paper`
+This can be read as right column (user), intersection, top row (computer) -> so the user's `Rock` `Loses` against the computer's `Paper`.
+This is overkill, but it helps us to see every win condition in a single place.
+This can be a valuable tool when things get more complex than 3 options.

 |          | Rock | Paper | Scissors |
 |----------|:----:|:-----:|:--------:|